 For more information, please see the MANATEE COUNTY PUBLIC SAFETY PAGE.

-As the number of COVID-19 Coronavirus cases in Florida continue to rise and with events in Manatee and Sarasota counties being canceled or rescheduled, we at ISLAND REAL ESTATE VACATIONS, LLC want to inform our Rental Owners and Vacationing Guests that the risk so far in Manatee County has 3261 confirmed cases as of Friday morning July 3rd, 2020.
-There has been one confirmed case out of Holmes Beach on Anna Maria Island.
+As the number of COVID-19 Coronavirus cases in Florida continue to rise and with events in Manatee and Sarasota counties being canceled or rescheduled, we at ISLAND REAL ESTATE VACATIONS, LLC want to inform our Rental Owners and Vacationing Guests that the risk so far in Manatee County has 9368 confirmed cases as of Wednesday afternoon August 12, 2020.
+Anna Maria Island is still very low with only 42 confirmed cases between the 3 cities.

 Book with CONFIDENCE!
-Our guests’ safety is our top priority, and for stays through July 31, 2020, we’ll be waiving all COVID-19 cancellation fees.
+Our guests’ safety is our top priority, and for stays starting on or before November 20, 2020, we’ll be waiving all COVID-19 cancellation fees for approved reasons with documentation.
 No fine print here, 100% refunds!
 If you have questions about your stay or the latest news on Anna Maria Island, please don't hesitate to call us (941) 778-6066 or email MYVACATION@ISLANDREAL.COM.

 Our office is OPEN and following the required COVID-19 sanitizing requirements!